• Skip to main content

 • ×

-TaraTeaspoon » Holidays + Celebrations » Birthdays
+TaraTeaspoon » Recipes » Birthdays

 Party Rainbow Cake

-Jump to Recipe Pin Recipe Jump to Comments
+Jump to Recipe Pin Recipe

-Pinterest image for Party Rainbow Cake with text
+Pinterest image for Party Rainbow Cake with text.

 The most impressive cake you'll bake all year!
 This rainbow cake looks like it comes from a bakery, but this layered treat, decorated with every beautiful color, is easy to make at home!